jordandrako/dev-env/README.md

 ### Windows

-1. If you're using CMDER and want my configs there, copy the contents of the cmder directory to your cmder install location, merging the config folder.
-Then in CMDER open settings, click "Import..." then find the ConEmu.xml file in your config folder.
-Save settings.
-1. (Re)Launch your shell program, and navigate to the dev-env directory.
+1. (Re)Launch your desired shell program, and navigate to the cloned dev-env directory.
 1. Run `chmod +x install.sh && ./install.sh`.
     * If your unix username isn't the same as your Windows **user folder** then pass that as an argument: `install.sh MyUserName`.
     * This script will check for your system version and if oh-my-zsh and nvm are installed.
 Then ask to: 1) configure git user settings, 2) install my most used global npm packages, and 3) ask if you want to copy windows ssh keys to your shell user.
     * If you want to copy your existing windows SSH keys/config later, run `./copy-ssh.sh '/path/to/.ssh'`.
+1. If you're using CMDER and want my configs there, copy the contents of the cmder directory to your cmder install location, merging the config folder.
+Then in CMDER open settings, click "Import..." then find the ConEmu.xml file in your cmder config folder.
+Save settings.

 ## Other considerations